nathanielrmay/American-Football-Game/docs/index.md

 # American Football Game

-### *Where the lives of your players are as important as their stats.*
+### *"The lives of your players are as important as their stats."*

 Imagine a text-based sports simulation where every season unfolds like a captivating novel.
-Our game uses advanced AI to generate dynamic play-by-play, craft unique athlete personalities that drives locker room drama and media firestorms, and even create vivid images for characters and pivotal game moments.
+This game uses advanced AI to generate dynamic play-by-play, craft unique athlete personalities that drives locker room drama and media firestorms, and even create vivid images for characters and pivotal game moments.
 It's not just about stats; it's about building your dynasty through an endlessly evolving, character-driven narrative.
 I'm not just simulating the sport; I'm simulating the lives of those who live it.

 These are the planning documents for a deep American football simulation and role-playing game.
 Players will manage teams across multiple tiered leagues, focusing on strategic playbook creation, statistical analysis, and narrative-driven interactions.
 The game uses AI to produce truly unique content that drives immersion, making each playthrough a distinct experience.